cornerstonejs/dicomParser/README.md

 Build System
 ============

-This project uses grunt to build the software.
+This project uses Webpack to build the software.

 Pre-requisites:
 ---------------

 NodeJs - [click to visit web site for installation instructions](http://nodejs.org).

-grunt-cli

-> npm install -g grunt-cli

-bower

-> npm install -g bower

 Common Tasks
 ------------